You have arrived at www.whyitdoesnt.com

 We are very sorry for the miserable ending.

-All of us at "why it doesnt" wish that The Professor would lighten up on the economics but he insists on his logic.
+All of us at "why it doesnt" wish that The Professor would lighten up on the economics

 But we hope, at least, that you enjoyed the illustrations.